Native woodlands are one of Irelands rarest habitats and are essential to habitat restoration, rewilding, ecological management and forestry

 For businesses keen to demonstrate their commitment to reversing habitat and biodiversity loss, we can restore a habitat on your behalf.
 We can source, plan, and manage this habitat in collaboration with your business to help build a legacy where on-site restoration may not be feasible.

 There are plenty of non-agricultural landowners in Ireland that can benefit massively from integrating biodiversity into their land management strategies.
-We think of parks, playgrounds, golf courses, housing estates, private gardens, hotels; all traditionally intensively managed spaces where there is potential for diverse grasslands, woodland, ponds and scrub.
+I think of parks, playgrounds, golf courses, housing estates, private gardens, hotels; all traditionally intensively managed spaces where there is potential for diverse grasslands, woodland, ponds and scrub.

 The benefits of a biodiverse space versus a traditionally managed one are well documented, including habitat improvement, health benefits, and potential for significant cost savings of up to 60%.